psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

   The `-r` option stands for "recursive"; it means delete the directory and all its contents.

   ---
-  Make a new directory, put a new file it it, and try to use just `rm` to delete it with no `-r` option.
+  Make a new directory, put a new file in it, and try to use just `rm` to delete it with no `-r` option.

   So `rm` is unforgiving, but it's not downright mean.
 Go ahead and clean up with `rm -r`.